-I graduated in 2017, summa cum laude, with a bachelor’s degree in Geography with three minors (Geographic Information Systems [GIS], Geoscience, and Community and Environmental Planning) from Rowan University.
+I graduated, summa cum laude, with a bachelor’s degree in Geography with three minors (Geographic Information Systems [GIS], Geoscience, and Community and Environmental Planning) from Rowan University.
 I was honored with the Delaware Valley Geographic Association’s Outstanding Geography Senior Award.
 While at Rowan I completed several projects that have connections to Geography, History, Paleontology and Planning.
 I worked on a project with Zachary Christman, PhD., GIS Program Coordinator at Rowan, and Mr. Jody Manning, Assistant Professor, Modern European History at Rowan.
 The project entailed creating a series of maps showing structural changes in and around the former Dachau Concentration Camp and SS Training Grounds, in Dachau, Germany.
 I also worked with Dr. Mahbubur Meenar, GISP, at the Rowan University Community Visualization and Planning Lab.
 I began the process of creating a Brownfields Redevelopment Literature Review Database, documenting other researcher’s work in the field.
 This data will be applied to the robust brownfield redevelopment going on in the North Kensington section of Philadelphia near the Lehigh Viaduct.